-How Foreign Investors Can Buy Property in Malaysia: A Complete Guide for 2026
+How Foreign Investors Buy Property in Malaysia: The Framework

 The framework applies nationally, though specific states may impose additional conditions or higher thresholds for certain property categories.
 Kuala Lumpur's luxury residential market — encompassing KLCC, TRX, and Bukit Bintang — falls cleanly within the national framework at the standard RM 1,000,000 minimum threshold.
 Foreign buyers who acquire properties above this threshold face no ownership restrictions, no forced local partnership, and no time-limited ownership windows.